flintlouis/pathfinding/README.md

 Visualization for A* pathfinding

-Type 'make' to compile the binary execute binary ./pathfinding
+Type 'make' to compile the binary.

+execute binary ./pathfinding
 options:
   ./pathfinding --save [file name to save grid in]